Amandeepdhak/DTMashupsLive/README.md

 ### Prerequisites

-All you require is a Qlik Sense App and we can build out the objects on a web mashup.
+We recommend that you have a Qlik Sense App pre-built with charts/neccessary data and we can build out the objects on a web mashup.

 ### Installation

 Qlik Sense is required to be installed either on Client Managed or on SaaS.
 You would also need to provide us access to an hosting cloud service such as Azure.
+We also offer a hosting service on Azure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>